Wondering what to take to mexico?

 While Mexico is much safer than most would imagine — the things you really need protection from on Mexico beaches are the elements, especially the sun and the bugs.

-🦟 Pro tip: Bugs are especially abundant and active in the summer months.
-If you’re able to, avoid being outdoors for about 30 minutes just after sunset, as this is their most active time.
+🦟 Mexico travel tips: Bugs are especially abundant and active in the summer months.
+If you’re able to, avoid being outdoors for about 30 minutes just after sunset.
+Take in the nice views, but then head inside for a bit, as this is their most active time.

 What NOT to Bring to Mexico

-Now that you know what to bring, equally as important is knowing what not to pack for Mexico.
+Now that you know what to bring to Mexico, equally as important is knowing what not to pack for Mexico.
 Below is a list of some items you’ll want to fight the urge to take with you on your Mexico trip.

 There is always going to be some fee for money conversation, though some U.S. banks will order pesos for you, so at least you arrive in Mexico with some pesos.
 If your bank doesn’t, just withdraw pesos from an ATM when you get to the airport in Mexico.

-• The Whole Medicine Cabinet: Definitely do bring your prescriptions, and anything you take regularly, but for the most part, you can buy the same over the counter medicine in Mexico that you can in the U.S. There are farmacias (pharmacies) everywhere, even in off the beaten path places, so don’t over-pack meds.
+Do bring your prescriptions, and anything you take regularly, but for the most part, you can buy the same over the counter medicine in Mexico you can in the U.S. There are farmacias (pharmacies) everywhere, even in off the beaten path places, so don’t over-pack meds.

 Mexico Travel FAQ